 Overall, the roads are in fairly good condition, however, rough patches and random animal crossings keep things extra exciting.
 Helmet and international license laws are rarely ever enforced on Pulau Samosir.

 Rent a motorbike for around $7 per day; the price includes a full tank of gas which you do not have to replace.
 Cheaper rates can be negotiated if you take the motorbike for more than one day.

 See a Lake Inside of a Lake

 Lake Sidihoni is tucked away in the island interior west of Tuk-tuk.
 Interestingly, there are very few lakes within lakes in the world.
 Getting to Lake Sidihoni is tricky.
 You must brave the rough road between Ronggumihuta and Partungkoan on motorbike, then hike the slightly obscure path.
 If lost, try asking someone “di mana Danau Sidihoni?”

 The small village of Buhit is home to weavers of the traditional Batak cloths used in dances and rituals.
-The cloths are wrapped around the head to keep the sun off.
+The clothes are wrapped around the head to keep the sun off.
 Buhit is located north of Tuk-tuk (take a right as you exit the main gate) before you arrive at Panguruan and the hot springs.
 Be prepared to negotiate prices when you buy textiles and souvenirs.

 Lake Toba is filled with fish of all sizes that regularly hang around the guesthouse docks and shore walls.
 Both nets and poles can be purchased at shops around Tuk-tuk.
 Try fishing in the morning; egg or bread leftover from breakfast makes great bait.
 Alternatively, fish are also attracted to a flashlight directed at the water, which makes them easier to net at night.
 Locals may be willing to take you on a proper fishing trip by boat with a little negotiation.